sg893052/sonic-buildimage/L2/UDLD/SONiC_UDLD_FDS.md

 1) Verify UDLD normal mode operation on an interface
 2) Verify UDLD aggressive mode operation on an interface
 3) Verify with different message-timer intervals PDUs are exchanged as per the configuration
+11) Verify show udld interface command
+12) Verify show udld counters command
+13) Verify udld reset command
+14) Verify clear udld counters command
+15) Verify show running-config udld command
+16) Verify save and reload with UDLD configuration

+Functionality
+1) Verify UDLD normal mode operation on an interface
+2) Verify UDLD aggressive mode operation on an interface
+3) Verify with different message-timer intervals PDUs are exchanged as per the configuration
-4) Verify with different multiplier values the timeout happens as per the configuration
+4) Verify with different multipler values the timeout happens as per the configuration
 5) Verify UDLD operation on the member port of LAG
 6) Verify shut/no-shut of an interface when UDLD is in bi-directional state
 7) Verify after uni-directional failure is detected UDLD shuts down the port